In this section

 Children who are very allergic to foods or who already have feeding tubes may require what’s known as an elemental diet or enteral nutrition therapy, in which age-appropriate liquid formula replaces food.
 These formulas are pre-digested and “invisible” to the immune system.
 The formula has all the nutrition your child needs for growth and development.
 A feeding tube may be needed to help your child meet his or her nutrition needs.

 Medications are also used to treat EoE.
-Topical steroids such as those used for asthma work directly on the inflamed area and have minimal side effects.
-If symptoms are severe or your child’s esophagus has narrowed, your child’s doctor may recommend systemic steroids or prednisone.
-If the esophagus is already narrowed, the doctor might also discuss an endoscopic procedure called esophageal dilation to stretch the narrowed esophagus.
+Topical steroids such as those used for asthma work directly on the inflamed area in the esophagus and have minimal side effects.
+If the topical steroids are not enough to control the inflammation, dupilumab (dupixent) can be used.
+Dupilumab can block the allergic pathyway which can help EoE and other allergic conditions such as asthma, eczema, and hay fever.
+If symptoms are severe or your child’s esophagus has narrowed, your child’s doctor may recommend an endoscopic procedure called esophageal dilation to stretch the narrowed esophagus.

 What happens after treatment?